GEGorm/Gennadiy_Gorm_Porfolio/Bank clients outlow/README.md

 This project was completed during Yandex.Practicum Data Scientist professional program.

-**Key words**: MachineLearning, SupervisedLearning, model, LinearRegression, RandomForestRegressor, GradientBoostingClassifier, GridSearchCV
+**Key words**: MachineLearning, SupervisedLearning, model, LogisticRegression, RandomForestClassifier, f1_score, OrdinalEncoder

-**Libraries used**: pandas, numpy, plotly, matplotlib, cufflinks, sklearn
+**Libraries used**: pandas, sklearn

 ## Project's goal<a id='goal'></a>

-Our goal is to prepare prototype of a machine learning model for the gold mining company.
-This company develops efficiency solutions for heavy industry.
-The model should predict the amount of gold recovered from gold ore.
-We have the data on extraction and purification.
-The model will help to optimize the production and eliminate unprofitable parameters.
-The metric for the task - sMape.
-It is similar to MAE, but is expressed in relative values instead of absolute ones.
-It equally takes into account the scale of both the target and the prediction.
+We work at Beta bank, which suffer from client outflow We need to **predict** whether a **customer will leave the bank soon**.
+We have the data on **clients’ past behavior** and **termination of contracts** with the bank.
+Out task is to **build a model** with the **maximum possible F1 score**.
+Acceptable **F1 score** of at least **0.59** on the test set.

+In this project I've build a model to predict clients churn:
+ * Data was preprocessed
+ * Used ordinal encoder for tree algoritms
+ * Tested different approaches for eliminating class imbalances
+ * Trained ML models such as - DecisionTreeClassifier, RandomForestClassifier, LogisticRegression
+ * Managed to get required f1-score, which allows to predict clients behavior